Views expressed by the host on this program documented to be almost always right, 99.7% of the time.

 Therefore, the left is filled with powerless people who need a big government looking out for them.

-So if you start, well, you might case a homeless update, that's not humor, that's cruelty in their worldview.
+So if you start, like in my case, a homeless update, that's not humor, that's cruelty in their worldview.

 All these things that we did that you thought were the funniest stuff you've ever heard, nobody ever came on, nobody made fun of liberals.

-They're all Julia's or these or pajama clad metrosex running around, and everybody's out to get them except Obama, who's there to protect them, and other Democrats.
+They're all Julias or these pajama-clad metro-sexuals running around, and everybody's out to get them except Obama, who's there to protect them, and other Democrats.

-So to the left, if you if you're sitting around waiting, if not the if if you are a conservative and you're sitting around waiting for your values and all be reflected in popular culture, as long as it's owned by the left, it isn't gonna happen.
+So to the left, if you're sitting around waiting, if you are a conservative and you're sitting around waiting for your values and all be reflected in popular culture, as long as it's owned by the left, it ain't going to happen.

 Look at that.